Subscribe to Our Newsletter

 Search NC Coalition for Alternatives to the Death Penalty

-Staff & Board
+Staff

-Noel Nickle, Director
+Noel Nickle, Executive Director

 You can reach Noel at noel@nccadp.org

-Jessica Turner is a community organizer with years of regional experience, most recently as a field manager at the American Civil Liberties Union of North Carolina.
+Jessica Turner (she/her) is a community organizer with years of regional experience, most recently as a field manager at the American Civil Liberties Union of North Carolina.

 Jess works to strengthen grassroots support in local chapters and within faith communities to build relationships and coalitions around numerous justice issues with a special focus on reproductive justice.
 She received her bachelor’s degree from Elon University and worked with faith-based advocacy groups in Baltimore, Maryland, and Washington, D.C., before receiving her Master of Divinity from Candler School of Theology in Atlanta, Georgia.